webantic/node-xlsx-writestream/README.md

 ## Speed

-The XLSX format is actually a zip file, and Node-XLSX-Stream uses [node-zip](https://github.com/daraosn/node-zip) internally.
+The XLSX format is actually a zip file, and Node-XLSX-WriteStream uses [node-zip](https://github.com/daraosn/node-zip) internally.
 Node-zip generates zip files synchronously but is very fast.

 Pending a possible asynchronous rework, if speed is a big concern to you, run `pack()` in